The 7 Best Stock Research Websites

 Every time I use it, I'm blown away by the user interface and experience.
 The site is both easy to use and remarkably feature-rich, making it a great charting platform for beginner and advanced traders alike.

 And I'm not alone in this sentiment.
-TradingView has more than 50 million users from all around the globe.
+TradingView has more than 70 million users from more than 190 countries around the globe.

 TradingView is fast, powerful, and easy to use — an excellent combination for traders.
 You can use it for free, but active traders will likely bump into a paywall.